servo/servo.org/_posts/2025-11-02-this-month-in-servo.md

 Servo now does **zero unnecessary layout work** when **updating canvases** and **animated images**, thanks to a new “UpdatedImageData” layout mode (@mrobinson, @mukilan, #38991).

 We’ve fixed crashes when clicking on web content on Android (@mrobinson, #39771), and when running Servo on platforms where JIT is forbidden (@jschwe, @sagudev, #40071, #40130).

+## For developers

+CI builds for **pull requests** should now take **70% less time**, since they now run on self-hosted CI runners (@delan, #39900).
+**Bencher builds** for runtime benchmarking now run on our new [dedicated](https://ci3.servo.org) [servers](https://ci4.servo.org), so our [Speedometer](https://bencher.dev/perf/servo?branches=52e1e9bb-959c-4171-a53d-e06bd694a6c1&testbeds=d742c702-3842-4108-9d0c-2db74e57599a%2Cd5e49dbe-b866-453a-b6ac-1cc2c452b846&benchmarks=0df0380f-9809-45bc-b525-b6ad9d5fbe91%2Cf7c6adb5-e702-42bc-902c-d2154b1e2428&measures=e71c685b-9ce9-4abc-a55d-a1de2ffe04fb&start_time=1733011200000&end_time=1764460800000) and Dromaeo data should now be more accurate and less noisy (@delan, #39272).

+We’ve now switched all of our macOS builds to run on arm64 (@sagudev, @jschwe, #38460, #39968).
+This helps back our macOS releases with thorough automated testing on the same architecture as our releases, but we can’t run them on self-hosted CI runners yet, so they may be slower for the time being.

+Work is underway to set up faster macOS arm64 runners on our own servers (@delan, [ci-runners#64](https://github.com/servo/ci-runners/pull/64)), funded by your donations.
+Speaking of which!

 ## Donations